amrutprabhu/amrutprabhu.github.io/data/blog/2021/spring-cloud-resiliance4j-circuitbreaker-and-retry.md

 > Now, what is this HALF-OPEN state?

-This state is like an evaluation state, where we check based on a limited number of permitted calls if the circuit breaker moves to either OPEN or CLOSED state.
-Based on the permitted number of calls, if the number of slow or failures exceeds the slowness or failure threshold then the circuit breaker moves back to the OPEN state or else moves it to the CLOSED state.
+This state is like an evaluation state, where we check based on a limited number of permitted calls if the circuit breaker moves to either an OPEN or CLOSED state.
+Based on the permitted number of calls, if the number of slow or failures exceeds the slowness or failure threshold then the circuit breaker moves back to the OPEN state or else moves to the CLOSED state.

 For example, In the above config, since we have set the number of permitted calls in HALF_OPEN state as 3, at least 2 calls need to succeed in order for the circuit breaker to move back to the CLOSED state and allow the calls to the upstream server.